 We all know that grilling hamburgers, especially thick ones, is much trickier than grilling a steak.
 With the traditional cooking methods, burgers are so easy to turn tough, falling apart, charred outside but somehow raw in the middle.

 Enter sous vide!
 It’s a water bath cooking method by using an immersion circulator to heat the water to a certain temperature.
-You can cook vacuum-sealed food to a very precise temperature in a warm water bath.
+You can cook the vacuum-sealed food to a very precise temperature in the warm water bath.

-- This sous vide hamburger recipe produces a super juicy burger that’s impossible to achieve with the traditional method.
+• This sous vide hamburger recipe produces the super juicy burger that’s impossible to achieve with traditional method.

-- Best of all, no more babysitting your grill while cooking.
-You can spend time with your guests and let the sous vide machine do the work for you!
+• Best of all, no more babysitting your grill while cooking.
+You can spend the time with your guests and let the sous vide machine do the work for you!

 Select the right meat